pmgl/starblast-modding/README.md

 You can also use unicode icons, here is a good source for reference: https://unicode.org/emoji/charts/full-emoji-list.html

-Note that wide unicode characters (using more than 2 bytes) require a specific Javascript syntax as shown in the example above (example: `\u{1F47B}`)
+Note that wide unicode characters (using more than 2 bytes) requires a specific Javascript syntax as shown in the example above (example: `\u{1F47B}`)

 ##### Custom asteroids maps
 You can create a custom map of asteroids.
 This allows creating a maze for example.
-The custom map you provide is actually a JavaScript character string which is used to "paint" the map.
+The custom map you provide is actually a JavaScript character string that is used to "paint" the map.

 For example:
 ```js